 This manual is only for your reference.
-At the time of the compiling of this manual every effort to be exact with the instructions, specifications, drawings, and photographs of the machine was taken.
-Owing to the continuous improvement of the HAFCO METALMASTER machine, changes may be made at any time without obligation or notice.
-Please ensure the local voltage is the same as listed on the specification plate before operating any electric machine.
+Owing to the continuous improvement of the HAFCO METALMASTER machines, changes may be made at any time without obligation or notice.
+Please ensure the local voltage is the same as listed on the specification plate before operating this electric machine.